Bashar al-Assad: War crimes

 In June 2018, Germany's chief prosecutor issued an international arrest warrant for one of Assad's most senior military officials, Jamil Hassan.
 Hassan is the head of Syria's powerful Air Force Intelligence Directorate.
 Detention centers run by Air Force Intelligence are among the most notorious in Syria, and thousands are believed to have died because of torture or neglect.
 Charges filed against Hassan claim he had command responsibility over the facilities and therefore knew of the abuse.
 The move against Hassan marked an important milestone of prosecutors trying to bring senior members of Assad's inner circle to trial for war crimes.

-Investigation conducted by the GPPi research institute documented 336 confirmed attacks involving chemical weapons in Syria between 23 December 2012 and 18 January 2019.
-The study attributed 98% of the total verified chemical attacks to the Assad's regime.
-Almost 90% of the attacks had occurred after Ghouta chemical attack in August 2013.
-In April 2021, Syria was suspended from OPCW through the public vote of member states, for not co-operating with the body's Investigation Identification Team (IIT) and violating the Chemical Weapons Convention.
-Findings of another investigation report published the OPCW-IIT in July 2021 concluded that the Syrian regime had engaged in confirmed chemical attacks atleast 17 times, out of the reported 77 chemical weapon attacks attributed to Assadist forces.